apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   the broker or virtual host.

 * `action`: A space separated list of actions that will match the rule.
-  Example 'create,destroy'.
+  Example 'create destroy'.
 You can use `*` to match all actions.
 Defaults to `*`.

 * `kind`: A space separated list of broker resource types that will match this rule.
 You can use `*` to match all key.
-Example values 'broker,queue'.
+Example values 'broker queue'.
   Defaults to `*`.

 * `id`: The identifier of the resource that will match this rule.
 You can use